Bellingham Chinooks: History

 After the 1938 season, the Bellingham franchise was replaced in 1940 Western League play by the Salem Senators.

-Bellingham was without a minor league team until the 1973 Bellingham Dodgers began play as members of the Class A level Northwest League.
+Bellingham was without minor league baseball until 1973, when the Bellingham Dodgers began play as members of the Class A level Northwest League.

 The ballpark

 The Bellingham Chinooks hosted home minor league games at Battersby Park.
 Battersby Park had a capacity of 3,000 and dimensions of (Left, Center, Right): 290–350–435.
 The ballpark was torn down in 1968.
 Today, Battersby Park is still in use as a public Park.